 Indeed, Oxford Area educators are truly sharing the learning.
 To date, Oxford Area is among the most active users of the Educa platform.
 Some Oxford Area educators have written over 200 stories to date!
 As Jacqui Paterson explained, educators particularly enjoy using Educa because it allows educators to acknowledge learning in real-time and keep parents up-to-date about their child’s progress.

-“Our goal was to be able to click on a student and see rich stories representing learning over time.”
-Learning stories illustrate chains of learning events, highlighting the positivity and looking ahead to further learning.
-Formative rather than summative, learning story portfolios both record and imagine a child’s learning authentically.
+“Our goal was to click on a student and see rich stories representing learning over time.”
+Learning stories illustrate chains of learning events.
+They highlight the positivity and look ahead to further learning.

 Learn more about Educa for schools here.